srahayu/srahayu/README.md

 ## Hello, world!
 I'm ayu 👋
-🌱 I am someone with a high enthusiasm for continuous growth and learning new things, with a strong interest in deepening my knowledge in the fields of data and business
+🌱 I am person with a high enthusiasm for continuous growth and learning new things, with a strong interest in deepening my knowledge in the fields of data and business

 ### 🤖 Technical and tools
 * Programming Languages: Python and SQL